DHTMLX/gantt-docs/data/web/svelte.md

 ### Initialization

-You can define scales/columns/tasks/links during Gantt initialization
+You can define scales/columns/tasks/links during Gantt initialization:

 ~~~svelte
 <Gantt {scales} {columns} {tasks} {links} />
 ~~~

-where data may look like next
+where data may look like this:

 ~~~js
 const scales = [